 His Only Relative Died In El Paso.
-Now, Wife's Funeral May Draw Hundreds Of Strangers
+Now, Her Funeral May Draw Hundreds Of Strangers

 Antonio Basco's wife of 22 years was killed in the mass shooting at an El Paso, Texas, Walmart this month, and her passing means that Basco has no relatives left.

-Basco, who runs a mobile car wash business in El Paso, told the funeral home planning services for his late spouse, Margie Reckard, that he wanted to invite members of the public to attend her visitation.
+Basco, who runs a mobile car wash business in El Paso, told the funeral home planning the service for his late spouse, Margie Reckard, that he wanted to invite members of the public to attend her visitation.

 Since then, the funeral home has been inundated with support from people who never knew Basco or his wife.